sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-02-cloudformation-concepts.md

 - Each template can creates one stack (with potentially nested children stacks)
 - Each stack contains one or more resources
-- Each stack can have many changesets lined up
+- Each stack can have zero or many changesets

 <a href="{{ site.baseurl }}/assets/images/technical-series/cloudformation/concepts.svg" data-fancybox data-caption="cloudformation-concepts">
 	<img src="{{ site.baseurl }}/assets/images/technical-series/cloudformation/concepts.svg" alt="drawing" style="width:100%;"/>